bsoist/csp/curriculum/technology/assignments/multimedia.md

 * If an image supports "24-bit color," (roughly) how many colors does it support?

-Consider the video below PLEASE
+Consider the video below AGAIN

-{% include youtubePlayer.html id=WwnI0RS6J5A %}
+{% include youtubePlayer.html id=page.youtubeId %}

 * Why does making an image bigger not make it clearer?